wuruchi/commub/README.md

 # Main

+Based on "Individual node's contribution to the mesoscale of complex networks." by Klimm et al.

 ./Infomap stores an implementation of the Infomap download from their official page and compiled for a MacOS system.

 ./code/data can be disregarded.